Next Page

 • Public awareness campaigns

-Workforce management (WFM) staff monitor the flow of incoming reports and allocate resources to manage the workload.
-Supervisors also help monitor and manage the workload, when needed.
+WFM staff monitor the flow of incoming reports into each phone, e-report, and mail and fax queue.
+WFM staff allocate resources to manage the workload accordingly.
+Intake supervisors also help monitor and manage the workload when needed.

 Balancing the Workload

-WFM staff re-assign intake specialists to other queues when calls or internet reports have been holding for extended periods as needed to decrease hold times.
+WFM staff reassign intake specialists to other queues when calls, e-reports, or mail and fax reports have been holding for extended periods as needed to decrease hold times.
+When reassigning staff to other queues, WFM considers a variety of factors, as follows:

-• Number of staff assigned to the various queues.
+• Number of staff assigned to each queue.

 • Number of phone calls holding and the length of time the calls have been on hold.